Gopalatius/ai-agent-app/README.md

 ### 2. Set Up Environment Variables

 This application requires API keys for OpenWeatherMap and Google Gemini.
+Make sure to make .env file in the root directory.

 #### OpenWeatherMap API Key: